Cenrax/Cenrax/README.md

 I love to read books and gain insights into various domains from hardware to software.

 #### I am a great fan of distributed learning and I always try to explore and create application which can be made with limited power resources or I can say an application which can be cumulatively built

-Presently I am working on developing end to end systems and exploring technolgies like kubernetes and kubeflow.